How ChessGate's AI Personalities Work

 What it measures: Does this move start or continue a cause-and-effect chain between strategic themes?

-This captures how grandmasters think in chains: "First I'll advance my pawns, which will create weaknesses, which I'll attack with my minor pieces."
+This captures how grandmasters think in chains: "First I'll advance my pawns, which will create weaknesses, which I'll then exploit with my rooks and queen down the open files."

 What it measures: Does this move continue a plan we already started?